HalibutGitWiz/dotfiles.pub/README.md

 - Navigation with Vim keybindings
 - Smooth navigation between Tmux panes and Neovim windows
 - Monokai Pro color theme
-- A terminal that stays fast thanks to Alacritty being a Formula 1 car and a light ZSH plugins setup
+- A terminal that stays fast thanks to Alacritty and a light ZSH plugins setup

 ...in addition to everything Tmux itself brings to the table